Advertiser Disclosure

 At the highest level, the Chase Sapphire Preferred card earns up to 5x points, while the Southwest Premier card earns up to 3x points.

-You can also use Chase Ultimate Rewards points much more flexibly than Southwest Rapid Rewards points, which boosts the value proposition of Chase Ultimate Rewards points over earning Southwest Rapid Rewards points.
+Chase Ultimate Rewards points are a lot more flexible than Southwest Rapid Rewards points, which boosts the value proposition of Chase Ultimate Rewards points over Southwest Rapid Rewards points.

 The Chase Sapphire Preferred card doesn’t offer any airline-specific benefits, while the Southwest Premier card offers Southwest-centric perks.
 However, the Chase Sapphire Preferred card offers a couple of statement credits.

-Travel insurance and shopping protections are included with both cards, though we’ll examine which card reigns superior on those fronts, too.
+Both cards include travel insurance and shopping protections, though we’ll also examine which card is superior on those fronts.

 Just keep in mind that we value the points you earn from the Chase Sapphire Preferred card (Ultimate Rewards points) higher than the points you earn from the Southwest Premier card (Rapid Rewards points).